 While e-commerce is set to increase across all major European markets, the highest compound annual growth rates will be seen in countries like Spain and Italy where consumers so far have been more resilient to embrace online shopping.

-Although the U.K. and Germany will remain Europe’s two largest online economies through 2016, Sweden and the Netherlands come out on top as the countries with the highest percentage of online shoppers by 2016, with 86% and 85% of the total online population making purchases through this channel, respectively.
+Although the UK and Germany will remain Europe’s two largest online economies through 2016, Sweden and the Netherlands come out on top as the countries with the highest percentage of online shoppers by 2016, with 86% and 85% of the total online population making purchases through this channel, respectively.

 From a consumers perspective, saving time, finding the best deals at a given budget, as well as better selection are not surprisingly among the main reasons for shopping online.
 In fact, 69% of the European respondents in the survey perceived the time factor as a major reason to shop online, notes Editor Don Davies.

-One of the most debated topics in marketing circles in the past 10 years, if not the most debated, has been how the control and power have gradually shifted from companies and marketers to consumers due to the interactive principles of web 2.0 through which the market transparency has dramatically increased.
-I won’t bother you with another in-depth analysis of what exactly has caused this shift, however, the foundation of the success of e-commerce and its continuous growth is built upon the transparency that came along with web 2.0.
+One of the most debated topics in marketing circles in the past ten years, if not the most debated, has been how the control and power have gradually shifted from companies and marketers to consumers due to the interactive principles of web 2.0 through which the market transparency has dramatically increased.
+I will not bother you with another in-depth analysis of what exactly has caused this shift, however, the foundation of the success of e-commerce and its continuous growth is built upon the transparency that came along with web 2.0.

 The mainstream adoption of the internet and the heavy usage of it have blurred the lines between the virtual and real world – and this definitely goes for e-commerce as well.
 In this regard, Knowledge@Wharton notes: